What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 A.F.
 Samoilov considered the ECG as the result of the interaction of two monophasic curves.

-Pathological ECG changes are due to shifts in monophasic curves.
-This theory of ECG genesis is called differential.
+Pathological ECG changes are caused by shifts in monophasic curves.
+This theory of the genesis of the ECG is called differential.

 Indications and contraindications

-ECG is an absolutely safe and painless method of examination for people of all ages; there are no contraindications to conventional electrocardiography.
+An ECG is an absolutely safe and painless method of examination for people of all ages; there are no contraindications to conventional electrocardiography.
 The study takes only a few minutes and does not require any special preparation.

 But there are so many indications for electrocardiography that it is simply impossible to list them all.
 The main ones are the following: